f5devcentral/f5-agility-labs-dns/docs/class2/module7/lab3.rst

    dig @10.1.10.53 www.tmz.com

-Notice the DNS response is quite different, and the match statement in the log!
+Notice the DNS response is quite different as well as the log entry on the BIG-IP.

 .. code-block:: tcl